Buying real estate in Kumasi?

 What is the property transfer tax rate in Kumasi in 2026?

-Stamp duty in Kumasi is paid during the documentation and registration process when your lawyer prepares the transfer instrument for stamping, and it is calculated as a percentage of the property's consideration based on bands set in the Stamp Duty Act.
+Stamp duty in Kumasi is paid during the documentation and registration process, typically when your lawyer prepares the transfer instrument for official stamping before lodging it at the Lands Commission, and the amount is calculated based on the stated consideration in the instrument according to value bands set by the Stamp Duty Act's schedule.

 Are there tax exemptions or reduced rates for first-time buyers in Kumasi?